satellite-image-deep-learning/techniques/README.md

 * [You do not need clean images for SAR despeckling with deep learning](https://towardsdatascience.com/you-do-not-need-clean-images-for-sar-despeckling-with-deep-learning-fe9c44350b69) -> How Speckle2Void learned to stop worrying and love the noise
 * [PySAR - InSAR (Interferometric Synthetic Aperture Radar) timeseries analysis in python](https://github.com/hfattahi/PySAR)
 * [Synthetic Aperture Radar (SAR) Analysis With Clarifai](https://www.clarifai.com/blog/synthetic-aperture-radar-sar-analysis-with-clarifai)
+* [Labeled SAR imagery dataset of ten geophysical phenomena from Sentinel-1 wave mode](https://www.seanoe.org/data/00456/56796/) consists of more than 37,000 SAR vignettes divided into ten defined geophysical categories

 ## ML best practice & general techniques
 * [4-ways-to-improve-class-imbalance](https://towardsdatascience.com/4-ways-to-improve-class-imbalance-for-image-data-9adec8f390f1) discusses the pros and cons of several rebalancing techniques, applied to an aerial dataset.
 Reason to read: models can reach an accuracy ceiling where majority classes are easily predicted but minority classes poorly predicted.
 Overall model accuracy may not improve until steps are taken to account for class imbalance.